 WMS: MSFD:D6C2_Physical_Disturbance

 A WMS service to view a map of: GIS layer for Physical disturbance and loss of the seabed: Disturbance (MSFD).
-Vera Van Lancker, Lars Kint, Giacomo...
+Lars Kint, Vera Van Lancker

 This dataset is published in the view service (WMS) available at https://spatial.naturalsciences.be/geoserver/MSFD/ows?version=1.3.0&service=WMS&request=GetCapabilities with layer name MSFD:D6C2_Physical_Disturbance.

 Physical disturbance and loss of the seabed: Disturbance (INSPIRE-compliant GML).
-Vera Van Lancker, Lars Kint, Giacomo Montereale Gavazzi
+Lars Kint, Vera Van Lancker

 An HTTP link to download the dataset in INSPIRE-compliant GML: Physical disturbance and loss of the seabed: Disturbance (INSPIRE-compliant GML).
-Vera Van Lancker, Lars Kint, Giacomo Montereale Gavazzi https://www.bmdc.be/NODC/ditsAttach/datasource/6318/20181012_033017sr.SeaBedArea.D6C2.gml
+Lars Kint, Vera Van Lancker

 About this resource